coding-acc/moviesite/README.md

 Please note that the movielist_v2.php script is the main script.
 The login check has been averted by setting the session variable for the sake of easy demonstration.

 ***************************************
+Script explanation:
+log_page.php is the login page.
+Due to the stipulation of using specific login details the javascript input verification of passwords has been limited. movielist_v2.php is the main page that displays the interactive screens connection.php is the database connection script that connects to the MySQL database search.php is the script used to perform searches and show search suggestions - searching is done using similar name entries fav.php is the script used to handle adding and removing favorites favpage.php serves the favorites page to the user script.js is the script that handles asynchronous comms style.css is the style sheet fot the main page
+**************************************
+Database:
+Database uses an auto increment primary key innoDB is the chosen engine